Contact Us

 Water Main Cleaning Program | |||||||||||||||||||||||||

-Water mains are underground pipes that carry water from the pumping stations to your street and the service pipes connected to your house.
+Water mains are underground pipes that carry water from pumping stations to your street, and service pipes connected to your house.
 The City of Cambridge cleans water mains on a regular basis in order to remove accumulated material and maintain drinking water quality.
-The Water main Cleaning Program consists of a combination of water main swabbing and flushing.
+The annual Water Main Cleaning Program consists of a combination of water main swabbing and flushing.
 No chemical cleaning products are used in this process, and minimal water service interruptions are experienced by customers.
-In 2020, water main cleaning is scheduled for Preston (click here for map) between October 13, 2020 and December 11, 2020.
-If you live in this area, watch for a door hanger notice that will be placed on your door a few days before works begins.
+Water main cleaning will commence the week of September 23, 2024 for approximately 6 weeks.
+The areas of the city to receive cleaning are outlined on this map.
+In advance of work being done, blue card notices will be hand delivered to customers who are in the immediate area of the cleaning activities.
+Customers outside of these areas may also experience discoloured water.
+This is a temporary condition, and should clear within a few hours of daily work concluding.
+If you have any questions, call Service Cambridge at 519-623-1340.
 I received a door hanger notice.
 What should I do?
 Before Flushing Since water cannot be used during the cleaning process, you should:

 During Flushing